 9. What is your dream job?

 Ideally, your dream job should be connected to the position you’re applying for.
 So, you may need to tread carefully with this question.
 Your dream job could involve using more skills that you enjoy.
 Additionally, it should show your ambition to grow.
 Besides work, your dream job could also involve working in a certain type of work environment.
+For instance, perhaps you want to work in a startup where you get more ownership over your work.

 10. What are your strengths and weaknesses?